lumina-desktop/lumina-docs/luminaplugins.rst

 the primary screen and one smaller pop-up panel in the top middle of the primary screen.
 To adjust the default panels and add plugins, click the start menu and navigate
-:menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Floating Panels and Plugins`.
+:menuselection:`Preferences --> Configure Desktop --> Panels`.
+For
-For demonstration purposes, a simple panel centered at the top of a secondary screen was utilized to show the various plugins listed below.
+demonstration purposes, a simple panel centered at the top of a secondary screen was utilized to show the various plugins listed below.
 The settings for this panel are pictured in :numref:`Figure %s <luminapanelpluginmenu1>`.